 - Which relationships serve me in this new phase of life and which relationships are ready to be released?

 - Am I living in a location that nourishes me and my family?
 If not, where am I called to be?
 How can I explore moving there?

 - What is the one change I could make that would increase my happiness?

 - What have I been putting off doing that’s possible now?

 And then there’s the big question: “What do I know that I wish I didn’t know?”
 Get quiet and sit with that for a few minutes.

 Is there something you’ve known for a bit but have been (are?) afraid to say out loud?
 If there is, take a breath.
 Feel it.
 Face it.
 Name it.
 Then breathe again and see what emerges, see how you are re-oriented.

 Summer Discovery Specials

-If you want some support in this process, I offer a 2-hour Discovery Package where we move through a values clarification process, explore the gap, and set some goals and intentions for moving forward into your new life.
+If you want some support in this process, this summer (2021) I am offering two Discovery Packages where we move through a values clarification process, explore the gap, and set some goals and intentions for moving forward into your new life.
 It’s a powerful experience and comes with one follow-up coaching session at a discounted rate.

 Some Resources for Moving Through Transitions